bleenco/ngx-uploader/projects/ngx-uploader/README.md

-  file?: UploadFile; // uploading file data?: { [key: string]: string | Blob }; // custom data sent with the file headers?: { [key: string]: string }; // custom headers concurrency?: number; // concurrency of how many files can be uploaded in parallel (default is 0 which means unlimited) withCredentials?: boolean; // apply withCredentials option }
+  file?: UploadFile; // uploading file data?: { [key: string]: string | Blob }; // custom data sent with the file headers?: { [key: string]: string }; // custom headers includeWebKitFormBoundary?: boolean; // If false, only the file is send trough xhr.send (WebKitFormBoundary is omit) concurrency?: number; // concurrency of how many files can be uploaded in parallel (default is 0 which means unlimited) withCredentials?: boolean; // apply withCredentials option }